Lesbian Culture - Podcast 1

 Judy Grahn is a poet, activist and scholar.
 She is one of the founding Mother’s of the Lesbian Feminist and Women’s Spirituality Movements in the United States.
 She initiated and participated in profound cultural shifts brought about by the women’s and gay rights movements of the 1960s and 70s.
 Judy participated in not just the formation of new institutions like the Women’s Press Collective, the Oakland Feminist Women’s Health Center, and A Woman’s Place Bookstore, but also, the creation of whole new ways of living, including collective feminist households that cut through the political and social isolation women experience.

 Judy has dedicated her writing to feminist and LGBT themes.
-Judy is best known as a poet, also as author of Another Mother Tongue: Gay Words, Gay Worlds, and most recently her memoir A Simple Revolution, the Making of an Activist Poet published by Aunt Lute.
+Judy is best known as a poet, also as author of Another Mother Tongue: Gay Words, Gay Worlds, and recent memoir A Simple Revolution, the Making of an Activist Poet published by Aunt Lute.
 She teaches creative writing, mythology, and a new origin story based in women’s rituals.
-Her next book, from Red Hen Press is Hanging On Our Own Bones, a collection of signature nine-part poems including “A Woman Is Talking to Death” and “Mental,” as well as new work.
+Her most recent book from Red Hen Press is Hanging On Our Own Bones, a collection of signature nine-part poems including “A Woman Is Talking to Death” and “Mental,” as well as new work.
 JudyGrahn.org

 Bonnie J. Morris is a Women’s Studies Professor and historian, recently completing twenty-two years on the faculty of both Georgetown and George Washington University; and accruing multiple teaching awards from both institutions for her popular courses in women's history and lesbian culture.
 She is the author of 15 books, including three Lambda Literary Finalists (Eden Built By Eves, Girl Reel, and Revenge of the Women’s Studies Professor), she authored two national first-prize chapbooks (The Schoolgirl’s Atlas, and Sixes and Sevens) and she authored the critical feminist texts: Women’s History for Beginners, and most recently, The Disappearing L.